maxlanceund/equal-system/papers/The_Philosophy_of_Refusal-en.md

 ```

-This structure does not question the nature of the signal's source, and does not distinguish whether the other party is "truth" or "environment."
+This structure does not question the nature of the signal's source, does not distinguish whether the other party is "truth" or "environment," and does not distinguish whether the signal is a danger signal or a no-information signal.

 ### Why Not Question the Source? — An Epistemological Argument